sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 If you have a Realtek Card: Change your Wireless card for a Broadcom/Atheros.

-WLAN ✔ (Always that you have an Intel Dual Band *support table below*):
+Wi-Fi ✅ (Always that you have an Intel Dual Band *support table below*):

 ## Supported WLAN Cards (by Intel):
 ---